GUIDELINE for Feline bartonellosis

 • The primary role of fleas in the transmission of henselae among cats has been demonstrated.

-• Most cats naturally infected by henselae do not show clinical signs, but some individuals may develop life-threatening cardiovascular diseases and possibly other pathologies associated with generalized lymphadenopathy.
+• Most cats naturally infected by henselae do not show clinical signs, but some individuals can develop life-threatening cardiovascular diseases and possibly other pathologies associated with generalized lymphadenopathy.

-• Other Bartonella may have pathogenic properties in cats as seen in dogs and humans.
+• Other Bartonella can have pathogenic properties in cats, as seen in dogs and humans.

-• Antibodies are not protective and antibody-positive cats may be re-infected.
+• Antibodies are not protective and antibody-positive cats can be re-infected.

 • No benefit derives from testing healthy cats and humans, except in cases of immunosuppressed people in the home.